 Team Canada Climate Action Resources

-As a sports leader in this country, the Canadian Olympic Committee (COC) acknowledges that it has a role to play to initiate climate action and that it has to reduce its carbon footprint.
+As a sports leader in this country, the Canadian Olympic Committee (COC) acknowledges that it has a role to play to initiate climate action and reduce its carbon footprint.

-Here are some ways in which the organization is both leading and supporting efforts towards sustainable sport:
+Through the Team Canada Impact Agenda, the organization is both leading and supporting efforts towards sustainable sport, including:

 United Nations Sport for Climate Action Commitment